Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 Lone Wolf Alpha Wolf Slide – $174.95

-If you’re looking for a budget build, this is the least expensive slide I could find.
+If you’re looking for a budget build, this is the least expensive slide I could find – I have no personal experience with this stainless steel Glock slide.

 Brownell’s Front-Cut RMR Slide – $209.99

-This slide is an amazing value for your Glock build!
+This slide is an amazing value for your Glock builds!

 Of course, these are just a FEW options for your Glock slide.
 To see the rest of your choices, check out Brownell’s Glock slides.